-Every Roomba is Wi-Fi connected, which allows you to control your vacuum wirelessly with the Roomba app on your smartphone or tablet.
+Nearly every Roomba is Wi-Fi connected, which allows you to control your vacuum wirelessly with the Roomba app on your smartphone or tablet.
 That way, if you’re out running errands, you can turn the Roomba on to clean while you’re on the go so it’s done before you are back home.

 In a house with a lot of pet dander, the tangle-free roller will keep your Roomba from stalling so it can continue to work as efficiently as possible.

 Purchasing a Roomba is a costly investment, so it’s important to shop carefully.
-Typically, you’ll pay between $350 and $900 for one.
+Typically, you’ll pay between $200 and $1,000 for one.

-If you’re relying on your Roomba to do nearly all of the floor cleaning in your home, you’ll want to choose a higher-end option like the Roomba i7 or Roomba i7+ that is equipped with features that allow for more thorough cleaning.
-Expect to spend between $600 and $900.
+If you want a model that can do all of the floor cleaning in your home and offers the most sophisticated navigation, you’ll want to choose a higher-end option like the j7+ or s9+ that is equipped with features that allow for more thorough cleaning expect to spend between $800 and $1000.

 The exact process for cleaning a Roomba can vary based on the model, but the steps are fairly similar.
 Most models, including the i4+, the j7+, the i8+ and the j7+ Combo, feature access to the dust bin at their front side.
 You press a tab and to remove the bin from the robot.
 However, the s9+’s dust bin is located at the top of the vacuum, so you open the top door to remove it.
 Once you remove the bin, hold it over the trash, and push the release button to open it and dispose of the dirt.
 Wash the bin in warm water and dry it thoroughly before returning it to the Roomba.